 4. Olive Oil Fumes Have Fewer Toxic Aldehydes

-Research shows that olive oil – whether it is extra virgin or regular – produces fumes with fewer undesirable volatile aldehydes (which has adverse health effects) than other vegetable oils such as canola oil when subjected to high temperatures.9
+In one study, olive oil had to be heated in deep-frying conditions for 24 to 27 hours before it generated enough harmful compounds.8 Whether extra-virgin or regular, olive oil also produces fumes with fewer undesirable volatile aldehydes, which have adverse health effects, than other vegetable oils such as canola oil when subjected to high temperatures.9

 References [ + ]

 |1.||↑||López-Miranda, José, Francisco Pérez-Jiménez, Emilio Ros, R. De Caterina, Lina Badimón, María Isabel Covas, Eduard Escrich et al. “Olive oil and health: summary of the II international conference on olive oil and health consensus report, Jaén and Córdoba (Spain) 2008.”
 Nutrition, Metabolism and Cardiovascular Diseases 20, no. 4 (2010): 284-294.|

 |3, 5.||↑||Casal, Susana, Ricardo Malheiro, Artur Sendas, Beatriz PP Oliveira, and José Alberto Pereira.
 “Olive oil stability under deep-frying conditions.”
 Food and chemical toxicology 48, no. 10 (2010): 2972-2979.|

 |4.||↑||Guillén, M. D., and P. S. Uriarte.
 “Study by 1 H NMR spectroscopy of the evolution of extra virgin olive oil composition submitted to frying temperature in an industrial fryer for a prolonged period of time.”
 Food Chemistry 134, no. 1 (2012): 162-172.|